This post may contain affiliate links. Please read my disclosure policy.

 Special Supplies

 One of my favorite cookie sheets is the OXO Good Grips Non-Stick Half Sheet (with a bonus cooling rack).
-The textured surface allows better air flow for even baking, and it’s made with heavy-gauge aluminum steel while promotes even heat distribution.
+The textured surface allows better airflow for even baking, and it’s made with heavy-gauge aluminum steel while promoting even heat distribution.

 close up shot of two slices of orange french toast with maple syrup oozing onto the plate.